 Through specific physical therapy, you can develop the muscles in your neck and back to better support your spine, which alleviates the pain and improves your posture, flexibility, and mobility.

 There are also a number of injections and pain medications that the team at Allpria Healthcare can use to alleviate pain and reduce inflammation while you strengthen those muscles.
-Call or schedule an appointment online today to start designing your unique treatment plan.
+Call our pain management clinics in Aurora and Longmont today at 720-307-7246 or complete a contact form online today to start designing your unique treatment plan.